leannemcabey/VoldysDuelingClub/README.md

 Voldy's Dueling Club is a game to partake in a wizarding duel against Lord Voldemort.
 Witches, wizards, squibs, and muggles are welcome.

+This project was created for the JavaScript module of the Flatiron School's Full-Stack Software Engineering Immersive.
+It was created after completing two weeks of JavaScript material.

 This application utilizes a Rails backend API, which can be found [here](https://github.com/leannemcabey/VoldysDuelingClubAPI).

 ## Visuals